hat20/Learning-CoreJAVA/README.md

 - To run the program, type <b>javac filename.java</b> then after it compiles successfully type <b>java filename</b> to run the class and see the output.
 - That's it, enjoy!

+<i>In UBUNTU 16.04LTS</i>
+- Just change your current directory to where your programs are stored.
+If you don't know how to do it then simply paste the programs on Desktop and type "cd Desktop" on Terminal.
+- To run the program, type <b>javac filename.java</b> then after it compiles successfully type <b>java filename</b> to run the class and see the output.
+- That's it, enjoy!

-P.S - You can use some other platform like BlueJ, Netbeans, etc. but I would advise you to use Notepad as it is harder to find mistakes you committed which makes you better at debugging, atleast that's what I think.
+P.S (for windows users) - You can use some other platform like BlueJ, Netbeans, etc. but I would advise you to use Notepad as it is harder to find mistakes you committed which makes you better at debugging, atleast that's what I think.